JasonLocklin/Dissertation/VWM/Results.md

-Specifically, a logistic regression was computed based on predicting group with just CES in an initial model, and then sequentially adding the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third step.
+Specifically, a logistic regression was computed based on predicting group with just CES in an initial model, and then sequentially adding the two visual working memory deficits ($P_G$ from the single target condition, and $P_{NT}$) in a second and third step.
 This order was chosen in order to examine visual working memory as a predictor of the patient group beyond (i.e., partialled on) the attentional deficits measured with the covert orienting task.
-In order to model the complete data set of 8 patients, the patient CES data was "Winsorized," substituting values of 2 standard deviations greater than the group mean for the three patients who failed to orient leftward.
+In order to model the complete data set of 8 patients, values of 2 standard deviations greater than the group mean were substituted for the three patients who failed to orient leftward
+(i.e., the data was Winsorized).
 This procedure emphasizes any contribution of CES, at the risk of over-emphasizing it, and in doing so, makes later estimates of visual working memory contributions more conservative.